By Samantha Vickery © 2013

 Assess the situation

-What has actually happened?
+happened?
 On first glimpse you might see your child painting the wall, but take a moment.
 See the situation from an objective point of view.
 Is your child doing this to make you angry, or are they, in fact, simply exploring the resources at hand?
 You may see a poured glass of water over the rug, but wait - are they trying to antagonise you, or are they simply going through a phase of fascination when it comes to water?
 What's the damage?
 Can you fix it easily or is it going to be costly.
 Has anyone been hurt?
 Identify the facts before reacting, and try not to make it worse than it actually is.
 Often a damp cloth or a towel will be enough to undo the damage.

 Identify the need